Wealth Advice: What Are You Getting Out of It?

 Q: Does Working With an Advisor Help My Portfolio’s Rate of Return?

 A: It can.
-According to Fidelity, industry studies estimate that financial advice can add between 1.5% and 4% to account growth over extended periods.2
+According to Fidelity, industry studies estimate that professional financial advice can add between 1.5% and 4% to portfolio returns over the long term, depending on the time period and how returns are calculated.
+Please refer to the source link provided below for more specific details and disclosures.2

 Q: What Types of Services Should I Expect to Receive?